 If you are retrospectively collecting cases, go with your comfort zone.
 Dang, how could you have forgotten so much in such a short time?
 Unfortunately, it’s true - if you don’t use it, you lose it.
 Go with the bread-and-butter cases.
 Remember, this is your general boards.
 We recommend you chose those cases that reflect high-yield topics.
 Pass Your Oral Ob/Gyn Board Exam by Dr. Das provides an excellent step-by-step guide.
 Speaking of which, a well-constructed case list makes all the difference in defending it later.
 S-o-o-o much is riding on your case list.
 Take the time to do it right.
 The ABC faculty can provide a Comprehensive Case List Review as well.
 Send whatever you have NOW, as it is a first-come-first-served basis and we get overrun starting about mid-June.

 I know you can’t see past August 1st, but you need to register for your review course.
-The subspecialists LOVE our course because it’s a no-nonsense, streamlined, exam-focused review.
-We have one right out of the gate from September 13-17 and then another from November 15-19.
+The subspecialists LOVE our course because it’s a no-nonsense, stream-lined, exam-focused review.
+We have one right out of the gate from September 19-23 and then another from November 14-18.

 You can do it, we can help.

 The exam is almost a year away or April 23-28, 2018.
+Not know at this time….
 What’s the hurry?
 Time to kick back and soak in the summer rays, right?
-Right, as long as you’ve consistently scored > 200 on your CREOG in-service training exam.
+Right, as long as you’ve consistently scored > 200 on your CREOG in-service-training exam.
 However, in order to avoid slipping into the clutches of lazy days of summer, keep the saw sharp by doing at least one question a day.

-If at any time during your residency you scored < 200 on your CREOG in-service training exam or you failed your board exam, you need to take some time off to recharge your batteries.
+If at any time during your residency you scored < 200 on your CREOG in-service-training exam or you failed your board exam, you need to take some time off to recharge your batteries.
 However, you need to start strategizing on a study plan.
 Wouldn’t it make the most sense to cover those high yield exam topics?
 Our course syllabus covers 90% of exam topics.
-If you attend the November 15-19 Review Course, you will walk away with the priceless list.
+If you attend the November 14-18 Review Course, you will walk away with the priceless list.
 Additionally, schedule a free private consult to help you identify error patterns and how to fix them!
-There is also an opportunity to attend our education specialists, Jane and Martin Jolleys’ Test Taking Skills Workshop in November to learn evidence-based techniques.
+We even have a Test Taking Skills Online course that teaches you the methodology of test taking.

 AOBOG Osteopathic Continuous Certification in Obstetrics & Gynecology (OCC)

-In addition, you need to complete two Practice Performance Assessments (PPA) in a six year OCC cycle.
+In addition, you need to complete two Practice Performance Assessments (PPA) in a six-year OCC cycle.
 More importantly, you must complete 3 PPA modules before you can take your written exam.
-Since these modules take some time to complete, we strongly recommend you begin a module in your first year of your OCC cycle and complete one module every year.
+Since these modules take some time to complete, we strongly recommend you begin a module in the first year of your OCC cycle and complete one module every year.